For GO: Prepared Programs in New York

 The right to inspect or approve the finished photographs or printed or electronic matter that may be used in conjunction with them now or in the future is also hereby waived.

-12. Federal Holidays and College closure
+12. Federal Holidays and University closure

 13. Force Majeure